Close Icon

 • Your property must be available to let for at least 210 days (30 weeks) per year and must be let to the public for at least 105 days of the year

-• It must not be let for long term lets (those over 31 days) for more than 155 days per year
+• It must not be let for long-term lets (those over 31 days) for more than 155 days per year

 Part of this process is to inspect your property regularly and conduct a safety assessment.
 It’s recommended practice to have an information folder for guests with details on any issues they need to be aware of, as well as instructions on how to safely use appliances and facilities.
-By ensuring your holiday let is a safe environment, both you and your guests can relax in the knowledge that potential risks have been minimised.
-As long as you follow the correct health and safety guidance for your property, and have any maintenance work done by competent authorities, you can rest easily knowing your guests will be safe.

 To help you with a risk assessment and plan of action for your property, the Health and Safety Executive (HSE) has resources for businesses.